 Diversity in the Graduate School

 The Graduate School recognizes the benefits of a culturally diverse campus.
 Different backgrounds bring different perspectives and allows for a richer community to facilitate collaboration, cooperation and different approaches.
 Michigan Tech's community has representation of over 60 nationalities as well as students coming from all over the United States.
-Our Diversity, Equity, and Inclusion Strategic Plan speaks to our committment to recruiting students who embody inclusive excellence and supporting a sense of belonging for our graduate students.
+Our Diversity, Equity, and Inclusion Strategic Plan speaks to our commitment to recruiting students who embody inclusive excellence and supporting a sense of belonging for our graduate students.

 Scholarships Promoting Diversity